The History of Nexus Family Healing

-Today, Nexus serves over 4,300 children, families, and individuals every year through community and outpatient mental health services, foster care and adoption, and residential services.
-We have thrived for decades in this difficult industry because we're determined to make even the toughest situations better.
-It's been a meaningful journey and we look forward to many more years of restoring hope and reshaping futures for those on their path to healing.
+Today, Nexus serves over 4,600 children, families, and individuals every year through services in community mental health, crisis and stabilization, foster care and adoption, and residential treatment.
+We have thrived for decades in this difficult industry because we’re determined to make even the toughest situations better.
+It’s been a meaningful journey and we look forward to many more years of restoring hope and reshaping futures for those on their path to healing.

 James J. Beattie, a former professional boxer, founded Nexus as a halfway house called Port Alpha in Downtown Minneapolis.
 Port Alpha provided long-term residential treatment to men who had been incarcerated.
 This program helped men address drug/alcohol abuse and sexually problematic behaviors.
 This program helped men in some of the toughest of situations, move forward with their lives.

-Family involvement in a youth's care is critical to their success.
+Family involvement in youth care is critical to their success.
 In the 1980s, we were already shifting programming to include more family elements.
-Support programming such as vocational services, educational programs, chemical dependency, and case management support were included in our services.
+Support programming such as vocational services, educational programs, chemical dependency, and case management support were including in our services.

 The University of Minnesota helped us conduct a recidivism study to collect data on our former clients who had been involved in the criminal justice system.
 The study indicated that 90% of clients who graduated from our program did not re-enter the system within a two-year period.